Yotta Savings Review — A Gamified Banking Account

 My experience with Yotta Savings so far

 It was now a few months ago that I played my first full game with Yotta.
 For that contest, I held seven cards (three for my $75 in deposits and four bonuses cards from my initial deposit) and won… $0.
 That means I didn’t manage to match any number across my cards.

 But, hey, what’s cool about Yotta is that, as soon as that contest ended, I had more tickets for the next go-round.
 Sure enough, I managed to win 20¢ the next week followed by a 40¢ score the week after that.
 Okay, so 60¢ isn’t going to get me very far, but it’s almost certainly better than I would earn in interest — and it is damn fun to win.

 Final Thoughts on Yotta Savings

 As I noted before, I’m a pretty big fan of gamifying good financial habits.
 That’s why I found a lot to like about Yotta Savings.
 Like with other apps before them, the service allows users to enjoy the thrill and adrenaline of gambling without actually risking anything.
 On top of that, the app is easy to use and rewards customers week after week — including paying a decent APY.

 Aside from that hesitation, I really like what Yotta has built.
 Not only is the app fun and exciting but is also really beautiful and intuitive.
-Plus, with Long Game now defunct, Yotta Savings fills the gap for a free gamified savings app — and seems intent on growing beyond that.
-All this is to say that, if you’re looking to make setting aside savings a little more fun, I think Yotta is worth checking out.
+Plus, along with Long Game, Yotta Savings fills the gap for a free gamified savings app — and seems intent on growing beyond that.
+All this is to say that if you’re looking to make setting aside savings a little more fun, I think Yotta is worth checking out.